 Review of Elegant Themes

 If you’re turning your focus to premium themes, there are still a lot of choices and many different websites that sell WordPress themes.
 One of the leading WordPress theme developers is Elegant Themes.
 They’ve been around for years and have earned a reputation for quality themes and affordable prices.

-I’ve been an Elegant Themes customer since 2014, and since that time I’ve used their themes on most of my websites and blogs.
-Vital Dollar currently uses a theme from Thrive Themes, but most of my other sites use themes from Elegant Themes.
+I’ve been an Elegant Themes customer since 2014, and since that time I’ve used their themes on most of my websites and blogs, including here at Vital Dollar.

 Since I’ve been using Elegant Themes for a few years, and because I recommend them to others, I thought it would be helpful to write a full review of Elegant Themes to help you decide if it is the right choice for you.

 Key Details of Elegant Themes

 When you’re first looking at Elegant Themes there are a few key things to notice:

 - Membership Model.
 You can’t purchase an individual theme from Elegant Themes.
 The only way to get access to their themes and plugins is by purchasing a membership.
 The good news is the membership is very reasonably priced (more details on that later).
 A membership gives you access to all of their themes and plugins, and you can use them on unlimited websites.

 - 87 Themes to Choose From.
 As a member you’ll have access to all of their 87 themes.
 While this is true, I should point out that most users are using either the Divi or Extra theme.
 Elegant Themes stopped cranking out a lot of new themes a few years ago and now focuses on making these two themes as flexible and powerful as possible.

 - 3 Plugins.
 As a member you’ll be able to use the Divi Builder plugin (a drag and drop page builder), Bloom (for building an email list), and Monarch (for social media sharing buttons).